arafato/CEN-Scaler/README.md

 # CEN Scaler
-Alibaba Cloud Function Compute to automatically scale CEN bandwidth packages based on different metrics and timing events.
-It ships together with a Terraform template that sets up all neccessary configurations and services to get you going fast.
+This project helps to automatically scale CEN bandwidth packages based on different metrics and timing events.
+It ships together with Alibaba Cloud Function code and Terraform templates that set up all neccessary configurations and services to get you going fast.

 # Installation and Usage
 TODO